 There are two inpatient wards at North Shore Hospital (Wards 14 and 15) and one at Waitakere Hospital (Muriwai Ward).
 We also provide an outpatient clinic and a domiciliary visiting service to patient’s homes and aged residential care facilities.

-AT&R receives referrals from the primary care sector and the community via the District and Gerontology Nursing Services.
+AT&R receives referrals from the primary care sector and the community via the Gerontology Nursing Services.
 In addition, the service receives referrals from acute hospital wards and the Emergency Department.

 AT&R accepts patients who:

 - Are over 65 years of age (Māori and Pacifika 55 years and over).
 Note: People 55-65 years, with age related conditions, are considered on a case-by-case basis.